Biodiversity credits

 $10

 This pre-certified biodiversity credit follows all the rules.
 The best science, full land title, and full monitoring, reporting, and verification.
-Sold direct from Indigenous Peoples and local communities and listing and trading on international exchanges.
+Sold direct from Indigenous Peoples and local communities and, in the final stages of validation, and automatically convert to certified once completed.

-You want full credentials and results — this is your credit.
+You want full credentials, a bargain deal, and results — this is your credit.

 $6.5

 This uncertified biodiversity credit breaks market rules for all the right reasons.
 Same, methodology, and MRV as our certified biodiversity credits.
-But this credit is not certifying because of unfair land rights access for Indigenous Peoples and local communities.
+Full land control and historical rights.
+But this credit is not certifying because of unfair titling access for Indigenous Peoples and local communities.